 Exams -> Veterinary Technician Exams

-PLEASE NOTE: The State Exam is required for 'ALL' technicians seeking licensure in North Carolina.
+PLEASE NOTE: The State Exam is required for 'ALL' technicians seeking licensure in North Carolina as we do not accept reciprocity.

 NC Veterinary Technician State Exam